Bay View's Rolling Mill

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 Bay View’s Immigrants (approx. 0.9 miles away); St. Josaphat Basilica (approx. 1˝ miles away); Saint Stephen Lutheran Church (approx. 1.9 miles away); Holy Trinity - Our Lady of Guadalupe Church (approx. 2.2 miles away); Hansen Storage Co.
 Warehouse #2 (approx. 2.2 miles away); Carferry SS Milwaukee (approx. 2.3 miles away); Marine Terminal Building (approx. 2.3 miles away); Milwaukee Terminal Building (approx. 2.4 miles away).
 Touch for a list and map of all markers in Milwaukee.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 26, 2010, by Paul Fehrenbach of Germantown, Wisconsin.
-This page has been viewed 840 times since then and 32 times this year.
+It was originally submitted on October 26, 2010, by Paul Fehrenbach of Germantown, Wisconsin.
+This page has been viewed 926 times since then and 28 times this year.
 Last updated on July 18, 2014, by Paul Fehrenbach of Germantown, Wisconsin.
 Photos: 1, 2, 3. submitted on October 26, 2010, by Paul Fehrenbach of Germantown, Wisconsin. • Bill Pfingsten was the editor who published this page.